• Skip to primary navigation

 How to make them

-Slicing the potatoes into eight wedges is typically perfect.
-Add them to a large bowl with the oil, flour, and seasoning and toss to evenly coat the potatoes.
+Slicing the potatoes into eight wedges on your chopping board is typically perfect.
+Add them to a large bowl with oil, flour, and the spice mixture, then toss potatoes to coat evenly.

-The potatoes should be placed on a baking sheet and roasted for about 30 minutes at 450 degrees.
-If they aren't crisped to your liking you can roast them longer.
+The potatoes should be placed on a baking tray in an even layer and roasted for about 30 minutes at 450 degrees.
+If the potatoes don't have crispy edges to your liking you can roast them longer.

 Tip: I find if I lay the wedged upright, so the skin side of the potatoes are resting on the baking sheet, I don't have to flip them while roasting.